Dandashii/Product-Management/README.md

 <h5> The website is composed of adding a product and deleteing them.
 The products are displayed at the homepage </h5>
+<h5> Please see make the neccessary adjustments to the config file and see the table.sql file for the table schema </h5>

 <h1> Figma Prototypes </h1>

 <h3> Homepage </h3>